Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 What Urban Chinese think of Foreigners?

-FLEXIBILITY DEPENDS ON NATIONALITY
+CHINESE FLEXIBILITY CAN DEPEND ON NATIONALITY

 What Chinese think of Americans?

 Americans have major influence on business operation model in mainland China.
 Traditional and Internet business models are from U.S.

 Chinese view is that European way is too much based on social welfare convenience, in U.S. business is more competitive, aggressive and brutal and that is fit for China.
 Aggressive U.S. way of doing business is match for China.

 Chinese see Americans talkative, expressive and polite, but not truth from their heart.
 In business, Americans understand the scale and that is top important for Chinese.
 Innovation in American products is recognized.

 Chinese don’t trust Americans in a collective way because Americans are believed to want to influence China politically.
 Americans are believed to have a hidden agenda for benefit of themselves.
 Never trust Americans attitude still exists while their wealth and solid finance is admired.

 What Chinese think of Overseas Chinese, TW, H.K.?

 ABC, American Born Chinese may have advantage in China.
 If an ABC is grown and educated in U.S. and has also a good education by the family, he/she can know Chinese better compared to pure Westerners.